-The Organisational Security Policy "OSP.VERIFICATION" focuses on the integrity of loaded applets, which is fulfilled by the TOE of this ST since the applet is loaded from ROM only.
+The Organisational Security Policy "OSP.VERIFICATION" focuses on the integrity of loaded applets, which is fulfilled by the TOE of this ST since the applet is loaded secured by platform security measures into the flash memory.
 This policy does not contradict to the policies of this ST.